Chamber stormwater controls are underground storage solutions which use pre-built chambers to house the stored volume.

-Define Chamber - This will open the Define Chamber window to allow specification of the chamber manually.
+Define Cross Section - This will open the Define Cross Section window to allow specification of the chamber manually.

-Void Ratio - The void ratio of the Embedded Fill material.
+Porosity - The porosity of the Embedded Fill material.

 Height Above/Below - The height of the fill material above and below the chambers.
 Measuring is done from the very outside of the chambers i.e. including the wall thickness.

 Sides - The amount of buffer to add to the side of each of the endmost rows.

 Ends - The amount of Buffer to add to the end of each row of chambers.

 The preview box shows the user a top down view of the chamber drainage system, including the buffer space (if any).
 This box will display when the minimum amount of information is entered by the user: at least Chamber Length and Width.